Semantic Erosion

 AI-Critical Art and Semantic Risk

-AI-Critical Art addresses artificial intelligence as a classificatory authority.
+AI-Critical Art treats artificial intelligence not only as a subject of critique, but also as a classificatory authority.

 See: